gothinkster/slim-php-realworld-example-app/readme.md

 ```php
     $container->register(new \Conduit\Services\Database\EloquentServiceProvider());
 ```
+For more details check [Dependency Container](https://www.slimframework.com/docs/concepts/di.html) documentations.

 ## Request-Response Cycle
 All requests go through the same cycle:  `routing > middleware > conroller > response`
 ### Routes:
 > Check the list of endpoints defined by the [RealWorld API Spec](https://github.com/gothinkster/realworld/tree/master/api#endpoints)

 All the app routes are defined in the [routes.php](src/routes.php) file.

 The Slim `$app` variable is responsible for registering the routes.
-You will notice that all routes and enclosed in the `group` method which gives the prefix api to all routes: `http::/localhost/api`
+You will notice that all routes are enclosed in the `group` method which gives the prefix api to all routes: `http::/localhost/api`

-Every route is defined by method correspond to HTTP verb.
-For example, a post requests to register a user is defined by:
+Every route is defined by a method corresponds to the HTTP verb.
+For example, a post request to register a user is defined by:
 ```php
     $this->post('/users', RegisterController::class . ':register')->setName('auth.register');
 ```
-> Notice: we use `$this` because where inside a closure that is bound to `$app`;
+> Notice: we use `$this` because where are inside a closure that is bound to `$app`;

 The method, `post()`, defines `/api/users` endpoint and direct the request to method `register` on `RegisterController` class.

 ### Middleware
-In a Slim app, you can add middleware to all incoming routes, to specific route, or to group of routes.
+In a Slim app, you can add middleware to all incoming routes, to a specific route, or to a group of routes.
 [Check the documentations](https://www.slimframework.com/docs/concepts/middleware.html)

 In this app we add some middleware to specific routes.
 For example, to access `/api/articles` POST endpoint, the request will go through `$jwtMiddleware`
 ```php